2018-19 Site Placements (click on any logo for more information)

 The Racial Justice Action Center was founded in 2012 and has already successfully launched Women on the Rise (a grassroots organizing project for formerly incarcerated women and women with records), a Transformative Organizing Institute (a leadership development and somatic training series), and the Solutions Not Punishment (SNaP) Coalition campaign to win implementation of a local diversion program for people arrested for street level sex work that provides substance abuse, mental health and job training support to those in need.

 The QVS Fellow will work on the RJAC campaign to close Atlanta City Jail as well as other organizing initiatives.
 Full Fellow Job description to come soon!

 Atlanta Support Meeting

 The first Quaker Voluntary Service program began in August 2012 in Atlanta, Georgia, with seven young adult Fellows.
-We welcome our fifth class of QVS Fellows in late August 2016!
+We have welcomed a new cohort to Atlanta every year since!
 This program is under the spiritual care of the Atlanta Friends Meeting.

 There are many ways for Friends to get involved and support the ongoing QVS Atlanta program.
 Thank you!

 Please click on the button below or contact City Coordinator, Liz Nicholson, to learn more about our needs and to let us know how you want to be involved.

 This past weekend, Friends from around the Southeast gathered for Southern Appalachian Yearly Meeting and Association's (SAYMA) annual sessions at Warren Wilson College outside Asheville, North Carolina.
 Atlanta Fellows and alum led programming with both...read more